 Put an Asian-inspired spin on the usual hummus with edamame, and use white beans to better let their flavor shine.
 The sesame oil adds a nice nutty depth, but you can skip it if allergies necessitate.
 Get our White Bean and Edamame Hummus recipe.

 This vegan ranch dressing relies on soaked cashews for creaminess, but if tree nuts are an issue, try a version based on vegan mayo and dairy-free milk instead.
 Either way, plenty of dill, onion powder, garlic, and parsley factor in.
 If you want more tang, add a little apple cider vinegar to taste.
-Get the recipe.
+Get the Egg-Free, Dairy-Free Ranch Dressing recipe.

+You can buy healthier plant-based snacks these days, but in most cases, it’s always best to make your own for the truly tastiest and least-bad-for-you option.
 These homemade crackers’ cheesy taste comes from nutritional yeast, and they get a color and texture boost from a little cornmeal.
 They’re egg-free, use vegan butter, and you can substitute a gluten free flour for the wheat and oat flours if need be—plus, they’re truly easy to make!
-Get the recipe.
+Get the Vegan Cheez Its recipe.

 Increase the chances of your kids finishing all their fruit by adding a fairly healthy dip to sweeten the deal.
 This one’s made from coconut cream, powdered sugar, lemon juice and zest, and vanilla, but you can also find naturally sweetened versions if you prefer.
-Get the recipe.
+Get the Dairy Free Fruit Dip recipe.

 These no-bake cookie bites are packed with fresh shredded apples and cinnamon.
 You can substitute a few different things for the oats if you need these to be gluten free, and can also use sunflower seed butter in place of the almond butter.
-Get the recipe.
+Get the Apple Cinnamon Cookie Energy Bites recipe.

 This silky chocolate pudding will give Super Snack Packs a run for their money.
 They’re free of dairy, soy, and refined sugar, and easy to whip up.
-Get the recipe.
+Get the Dairy Free Paleo Chocolate Pudding recipe.

-Crunchy clusters of allergy friendly granola are great on their own, or sprinkled on top of yogurt.
+Crunchy clusters of allergy-friendly granola are great on their own, or sprinkled on top of yogurt.
 Instead of oats and nuts, it’s made from sunflower, pumpkin, and chia seeds, plus coconut, sun butter, and honey or maple syrup.
 Add in whatever dried fruits your family favors, and you’ll have a winning combination.
-Get the recipe.
+Get the Nut-Free Paleo Granola recipe.

 If you’re looking for a truly fudgy brownie that’s free of eggs, dairy, and wheat, give these a shot.
 You’ll need to get xantham gum unless you buy a gluten free flour blend that already contains it.
 Coconut oil and flax eggs make these delightfully ooey-goey (but you can bake them longer if you like things a little firmer).
-Get the recipe.
+Get the Gluten Free, Vegan, Allergy-Friendly Brownies recipe.

 Related Video: New, More Accurate Peanut Allergy Test May Eliminate Risky Food Challenges